SlickbitTechnologies/ai-engineering-hub/drive-thru-ai/README.md

 Start ngrok with this command:

- - ngrok http --host-header=localhost 3001
+ - ngrok http --url=localhost 3001

+example: ngrok http --url=national-tough-ghost.ngrok-free.app 3001

 Use the generated ngrok URL in your application instead of localhost.

 ---